 Yes.
 A large number of tests have now been run using Large Eddy Simulation for the v.32 aircraft in both the powered and non-powered condition.
 The results of all tests are very exciting, and have confirmed our success in areas that are more difficult to validate using conventional methodologies.
 All expected performance capabilities appear to be well in hand, and basic qualities have long been well understood through unmanned developmental flight testing.

-We’ve also created such a powerful in-house resource… world class, in fact… that it IS possible to test all of the things aircraft designers dream about.
+We’ve also created such a powerful resource… world class, in fact… that it IS possible to test all of the things aircraft designers dream about.
 We’re doing it, and can do it for anyone else, too.
 Details here.